francescoo22/masters-thesis/chapters/3-Related-Work.typ

 == Systems for controlling Aliasing

 In recent decades, extensive research has been conducted to address the issue of aliasing.
 The book "Aliasing in Object-Oriented Programming" @Aliasing-OOP provides a comprehensive survey of the latest techniques for managing aliasing in object-oriented programming.
-The following subsections will discuss the most relevant techniques for this work in detail.

-// deve parlare di destructive reads (aliasJava), altri sistemi come aliasburying, latte
-// decidere se mettere an entente cordiale da qualche parte

-=== Something about destructive reads?

-=== Alias Burying
+=== Controlling aliasing with uniqueness

+A uniqueness type system distinguishes values referenced no more than once from values that can be referenced multiple times in a program.
+Harrington's "uniqueness logic" @uniqueness-logic provides a formalization of concept of uniqueness.
+The common trait of all systems based on uniqueness is that a reference declared as unique points to an object that is not accessible by any other unknown reference.
+Moreover, the unique status of a reference can be dropped at any point of the program.

+#v(1em)

+A first approach to ensuring uniqueness consists of using destructive reads.
+AliasJava @aldrich2002alias is a system for controlling aliasing that uses this approach.
+AliasJava is characterized by a strong uniqueness invariant asserting that "at a particular point in dynamic program execution, if a variable or field that refers to an object `o` is annotated unique, then no other field in the program refers to `o`, and all other local variables that refer to `o` are annotated lent".
+This invariant is maintained by the fact that unique references can only be read in a destructive manner, meaning that immediately being read, the value `null` is assigned to the reference.

+#v(1em)

-Boyland @boyland2001alias proposes a system for controlling aliasing in Java.
+Alias Burying @boyland2001alias proposes a system for controlling aliasing in Java that does not require to use destructive reads.
 The system introduces several annotations:
 - Procedure parameters and return values may be declared *unique*.
 - Parameters and return values that are not *unique* are called *shared*.